RedisLabs/redislabs-docs/content/rs/getting-started/creating-database/redisearch.md

 ## Creating Indexes

 Let's create a new index called "myidx".
-When you define the index, you must pass in the structure of the data you will be adding to the index.
+When you define the index, you must pass in the structure of the data you are adding to the index.
 In this example, we have four things we input, the title, body, url, and value.
 In this example, we have three TEXT and one NUMERIC values.
 The title has a weight of 5.0.